AngelikaM-T/Game-Project-Sprint/README.md

 ## Connect to repository

-To successfully connect to each database in this repository, please remember to set up these files in your root: .env.development PGDATABASE=nc_games .env.test PGDATABASE=nc_games_test
+In order to run this repository locally and successfully connect to each database, please set up the following files in your root: .env.development PGDATABASE=nc_games .env.test PGDATABASE=nc_games_test